Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 Optimizing the Path to Purchase aims not only to inform the customer but also to convince them to buy.

-And buying in E-Commerce today can be done in several configurations:
+Buying in E-Commerce today can be done in several configurations:

-• Familiarization with the offer and buying online
+• Familiarization with the offer and buying online.

-• Familiarization with the offer online and buying in the stationary store
+• Familiarization with the offer online and buying in the stationary store.

 • Familiarization with the offer in the stationary store and buying online.